 This article may contain compensated links.
 Please read disclaimer for more info.

-French Alps Summer Holidays
+French Alps in the Summer

 Fancy some wine, great cheese, or even better, a fondue?
 Then the French Alps will amaze you with its culinary choices too.

-From the most beautiful towns in the French Alps to national parks and iconic alpine landscapes, here are some of the most beautiful places to visit in the French Alps in the summer.
+From the most beautiful towns in the French Alps to national parks and iconic alpine landscapes, here are some of the most beautiful places to visit in the French Alps in summer.

 How to Get to and around the French Alps

 Numerous low-cost airlines offer affordable flights from Europe to the airports of Lyon, Grenoble, and Chambéry – Click here to buy your flight tickets to the French Alps

 The best way to explore the French Alps is by car.
 With a car, some good tunes, and the best company, you are set for a memorable summer adventure in the French Alps!

-Best Places in the French Alps Map
+Summer in the French Alps Map

-Aiguille du Midi
+1. Aiguille du Midi

 We have listed the Aiguille du Midi as one of the top things to do in France!
 Don’t miss The Vertical Space, a museum dedicated to the adventure of ascending the Mont Blanc throughout history.

-Annecy and its Lake
+2. Annecy and its Lake

-Annecy is one of the loveliest cities in the French Alps and we are sure it will steal your heart too.
-Located on the north side of Lake Annecy, in the Haute-Savoye department, Annecy is one of the most beautiful cities in France with many things to do in and around.
+Annecy is one of the loveliest cities in the French Alps, and we are sure it will steal your heart too.
+Located on the north side of Lake Annecy, in the Haute-Savoye department, Annecy is one of the most beautiful cities in France, with many things to do in and around.

 The exceptional natural environment of Briançon is perfect for your next French Alps summer holidays.
 It allows you to practice many outdoor sports such as hiking, mountain biking, horse riding, paragliding, canoeing, and rafting.
 From Briançon, you can also discover other tourist destinations such as Le Monêtier-les-Bains, Saint-Chaffrey, Montgenèvre and the Queyras Regional Natural Park.